Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 • We only use some of the concepts of an ORM that we like (eg Model and ActiveModel for which I took some inspiration from (see seaORM here)

-• All the business logic is centralized and we can lock down how each object is inserted and updated
+• All the business logic is centralized, and we can lock down how each object is inserted and updated

-• All of our custom/complex queries are plain based SQL which are easy to debug and prototype first (vs converting SQL <> ORM logic back n forth)
+• All of our custom/complex queries are plain-based SQL, which are easy to debug and prototype first (vs converting SQL <> ORM logic back and forth)

 • We have total control of the queries and how we want to handle them (eg: manipulating a query to force using an index, etc.)